acrucetta/acrucetta.github.io/_posts/2024-06-03-startups-offers.md

 I think it can be exciting to join an early-stage start-up.
 But I would ensure you know what you're doing when you join.
 After spending a few years at early-stage companies I think getting mentorship is key if you're just getting into software engineering.

 Looking back, I would recommend anyone new to join a start-up between 50-100 people with 2-3 experienced engineers above you.
-I would also ensure the engineering leadership is technically competent.You don't want to be in a engineering team with a CTO that hasn't coded in 20 years.
+I would also ensure the engineering leadership is technically competent.
+You don't want to be in a engineering team with a CTO that hasn't coded in 20 years.

 An added perk if the start-up is using tools that can make you marketable in future roles.
-If not, run in the other direction and ghost your recruiter.

 Assuming the company meets all your needs, I would keep trying to learn outside of your job to stay sharp.
 The industry changes and what you like might change.